ansys/pyaedt/doc/source/User_guide/postprocessing.rst

                                                          setup_name=hfss.nominal_adaptive)

-Field plot can be plot directly in HFSS and can be exported to image files.
+You can plot the field plot directly in HFSS and export it to image files.

 .. code:: python